repobuddy/repobuddy/packages/jest/README.md

 ## Matchers

-There are also matchers which you can use to extends the `expect()` function:
+There are also matchers which you can use to extend the `expect()` function:

 - [toSatisfies](./ts/matchers/toSatisfies.ts): Similar functionality provided by [assertron] and [satisfier]